FAAREN-tech/webhook-receiver/README.md

 This package will be used by all FAAREN Services which receive webhooks.
 It provides a basic structure to handle incoming webhooks.
 With this package you can simply define new endpoints for webhooks.
 Those webhooks will be stored within a database.
 Via a simple HandlerInterface you can define custom handlers for each of your endpoints.
+This package also offers a basic CRUD functionality to interact with your stored webhooks via the `Webhook` model.

 ## Installation